ArokiyaNithish/Technical-Fest-Booking-System/README.md

 ### Acknowledgments

-- 🏢 **Pratinik Infotech** — For providing this real-world full-stack project challenge and internship opportunity
 - ⚛️ **React Team** — For the powerful, modern UI library ecosystem
 - ⚡ **Vite Team** — For the lightning-fast build toolchain
 - 🟢 **Node.js & Express Community** — For the robust server-side JavaScript framework